 • Preheat the oven to 400 degrees F.

-• Chop the tip and the tail off of the spaghetti squash, cut it in half length-wise, and scoop the seeds out of each half.
+• Use a sharp knife to chop the tip and the tail off of the spaghetti squash.
+Cut it in half length-wise, and scoop the seeds out of each half using a sturdy metal spoon.

 • Rub about a tablespoon of olive oil over the flesh of each half.
-Sprinkle with salt and pepper.
+Sprinkle the flesh with salt and pepper.

 • Place the squash cut-side down on a baking sheet.

-• Roast the squash for 35 to 50 minutes or until the flesh is tender.
+• Roast the squash for 35 to 50 minutes or until fork tender.
 Note: For crunchy noodles, roast for 35 minutes.
 For al dente noodles, roast for 40-45.
 For tender noodles, roast for 50 to 55 minutes.

 • When the squash is cool enough to handle, use a fork to gently scrape the flesh, releasing spaghetti-like stands.
 Do this until both halves of the spaghetti squash are scraped clean and place the โ€œspaghettiโ€ into a large serving bowl.